kuerbis/Term-Choose-p6/README.md

 2 - case-sensitive search

+### footer

+Add a string in the bottom line.

+If a footer string is passed with this option, the option page is automatically set to `2`.

+(default: undefined)

 ### hide-cursor

 0 - keep the terminals highlighting of the cursor position

 1 - hide the terminals highlighting of the cursor position (default)

-### info

-Expects as its value a string.
-The string is printed above the prompt string.

 ### index